staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

 * **Preserve vault secrets after signing out of Postman** - You must use the Postman web app to preserve your encrypted vault secrets after signing out of Postman.
 If you're using the Postman desktop app, vault secrets won't be available from your Postman Vault after signing out of Postman.
 Then you can add new vault secrets when you sign in to Postman with the desktop app.

     > If you're using the Postman web app with Safari as your web browser, it deletes vault secrets from your local instance of Postman after seven days of inactivity.
 You must use a different web browser if you want your vault secrets available for more than seven days without inactivity.
-Learn more about the [browser requirements](/docs/getting-started/installation/installation-and-updates/#browser-requirements) for the Postman web app.
+Learn about the [browser requirements](/docs/getting-started/installation/installation-and-updates/#browser-requirements) for the Postman web app.